pip-services/pip-services-docs/content/en/net/commons/run/opener.md

 > `public static` bool IsOpen(IEnumerable components)

 - **components**: IEnumerable - list of components that are to be checked.
-- **returns**: bool - true if all components are opened and false if at least one component is closed.
+- **returns**: bool - true if all components are open and false if at least one component is closed.

 #### IsOpenOne
 Checks if a specified component is opened.